safipatel/LNN-cancer-classification/README.md

 ![acc-comparision](assets/acc.png)
 ![fscore-comparision](assets/F-score.png)

-Notice the significant performance increases despite the difference in amount of parameters (120% percent difference):
+Notice the significant performance increases despite the difference in amount of parameters (120% percent difference): <br>
 ![param-comparison](assets/param_count.png)

-Liquid neural networks are considerably less sparse, **yet still outperform the traditional deep neural networks on all metrics** over this breast cancer image classification task.
+Liquid neural networks are considerably more sparse, which as the original researchers behind LNNs noted has positive implications on interpreting the model and examining the network's attention.
+And despite the smaller model, **it still manages to outperform the traditional deep neural networks on all metrics** over the breast cancer image classification task.

 ### Citations